 Prepare jars and canning supplies.

-You do have to at least heat the jars, which can be done in hot water or in the oven at 200 degrees.
+This can be done in hot water or in the oven at 200 degrees.

 Sterilizing the metal lids and rings using the same method as the boiling water could potentially affect the rubber sealing rings resulting in a broken seal and possible contamination.